Glaucoma Diagnosis & Treatment

 Glaucoma Risk Factors

-- Age: You’re at higher risk of glaucoma if you’re older than 40.
+- Age: You’re at higher risk if you’re older than 40.

-- Ethnic Background: Certain ethnicities, such as African-Americans, are at risk of developing glaucoma at a younger age and are more likely to experience permanent blindness as a result.
+- Ethnic Background: Certain ethnicities, such as African-Americans, are at risk of developing the disease at a younger age and are more likely to experience permanent blindness as a result.

-- Family History: Glaucoma may have a genetic link; therefore, if you have a family history of glaucoma, you are at a greater risk of developing the condition.
+- Family History: Glaucoma may have a genetic link; therefore, if you have a family history, you are at a greater risk of developing the condition.

-- Medical Conditions: Diabetes, heart disease, high blood pressure and hypothyroidism are several conditions that may increase the risk of developing glaucoma.
+- Medical Conditions: Diabetes, heart disease, high blood pressure and hypothyroidism are several conditions that may increase the risk of developing this disease.

 - Other Eye Conditions: Eye tumors, eye inflammation, lens dislocation and retinal detachment could increase the risk of glaucoma.
 Certain types of eye surgery and being nearsighted or farsighted may also increase your risk.

-- Injury: Increased eye pressure is sometimes a result of severe eye injuries; therefore, trauma can increase the risk of glaucoma.
+- Injury: Increased eye pressure is sometimes a result of severe eye injuries; therefore, trauma can increase the risk of developing this disease.

 - Long-term Corticosteroid Use: Corticosteroid medications (e.g. some eye drops) over a long period of time may increase the risk of developing glaucoma.

 Boling Vision Center offers state-of-the-art detection and management of glaucoma in Elkhart, Goshen, Notre Dame and South Bend and a variety of treatments that slow its progression.
-Although treatment will not be able to bring back vision that has already been lost due to glaucoma, it can keep your vision from getting worse.
-Lowering the pressure in the eyes to prevent additional damage to the optic nerve is the goal of glaucoma treatment.
+Although treatment will not be able to bring back vision that has already been lost, it can keep your vision from getting worse.
+Lowering the pressure in the eyes to prevent additional damage to the optic nerve is the goal of treatment.

 Boling Vision Center usually begins treatment with drops that lower the fluid production in the eye.
 Although this is a first treatment option, we do not recommend it for patients with lung or heart disease.
 Other cases may require surgical treatment using selective lasers (SLT).
 The laser light is utilized to improve the flow of fluid in the eye and reduce pressure.
 Our ophthalmologists are trained experts in these advanced procedures.